chitoroagad/cv/main.typ

   dates: dates-helper(start-date: "June 2025", end-date: "September 2025"),
 )
 - Extracted core functionality from an internal Rust CLI tool and exposed it via a scalable API endpoint, cutting update cycles from 90 days to 6 hours.
-- Convinced high-performance computers to work overtime without unions, reducing simulation time by 50%
 - Designed and implemented an MCP server enabling internal AI tools to automatically lease and control devices, streamlining internal workflows.
+- Implemented user-requested features in CLI tool increasing internal usage by 24%.
+- Optimised API calls in internal tool from 8 to 2, reducing overall time to execute by 21%.

 #work(
   title: "Software Engineer, IXN Placement",